Donald Trump Taps John Bolton to Replace H.R. McMaster as National Security Adviser

 — Donald J. Trump (@realDonaldTrump) March 22, 2018

+Bolton has long been one of the most hawkish of all the neoconservative hawks.
+He was part of the Bush-Cheney crew that claimed Saddam Hussein had amassed weapons of mass destruction and that war was the only option.
+As a top State Department official prior to the 2003 Iraq invasion, Bolton pushed the false claims that Iraq had obtained aluminum tubes and uranium for its supposed nuclear weapons program.
+He was also a supporter of a conspiracy theorist named Laurie Mylroie who contended that Saddam was behind the 9/11 attacks.
+Before Bush launched the Iraq War, Bolton predicted that “the American role actually will be fairly minimal.”
+(In 1997, he was one of several conservatives who wrote to President Bill Clinton and urged him to attack Saddam.)

+Not surprisingly, Bolton has stuck to the position that the Iraq invasion was the right move.
+In May, he said, “I still think the decision to overthrow Saddam was correct.”

-The departure follows months of escalating tensions with Trump, who had reportedly grown increasingly frustrated with McMaster’s disciplined approach to briefings.
+McMaster’s departure follows months of escalating tensions with Trump, who had reportedly grown increasingly frustrated with McMaster’s disciplined approach to briefings.

 Those private clashes took a very public turn in February when Trump chastised McMaster after the national security adviser described evidence of Russian interference in the 2016 election as “incontrovertible.”
 McMaster’s remarks, which were made during the Munich Security Conference, contradicted Trump’s repeated statements that Russian interference was a “hoax” and that the special counsel looking into it should instead be focusing on Hillary Clinton and the Democratic Party.